 With increasing frequency, our firm is called upon to represent families whose children have been seriously injured or, in some particularly sad cases, killed, due to negligence at daycare.
 Our children are our most precious possession.
-The increasing need for two parent wage earners has created an explosion in the daycare industry.
+The increasing need for two-parent wage earners has created an explosion in the daycare industry.
 We all want to ensure that our children are placed in the safest, most nurturing environment, but how do we really know for sure?
 Fortunately, there are several things that you can do to increase your comfort level in this regard.

 You’ll want to visit any potential facility, of course, but, when you do, I would urge you to linger awhile.
 Observe the environment that the children are in and how they are seemingly treated.
-Make sure the facility appears “child proof” in the various ways that you would seek to guard against accidents in your own home.
-This would include secure gates at the top of stairs, locks on any gates that lead from the backyard to the roadway, locks on cabinets where household cleaning chemicals might be located and the like.
-Cleanliness of the facility is also so vitally important.
+Make sure the facility appears “childproof” in the various ways that you would seek to guard against accidents in your own home.
+This would include secure gates at the top of stairs, locks on any gates that lead from the backyard to the roadway, locks on cabinets where household cleaning chemicals might be located, and the like.
+The cleanliness of the facility is also so vitally important.
 Take the time to meet and really get to know those who work at the facility.
 Ask frank and honest questions about their child care experience and whether any child has previously been injured on their watch.
 Ask if they are certified in CPR and/or whether they’ve successfully completed a First Aid class.
-You’ll want to make sure that any potential facility that you choose maintains liability insurance as, remarkably, there is no law that currently mandates that insurance coverage be in place for those who operate a daycare center.
+You’ll want to make sure that any potential facility that you choose maintains liability insurance as, remarkably, there is no law that currently mandates that insurance coverage is in place for those who operate a daycare center.
 Before committing to a facility, it’s not a bad idea to randomly drop in unannounced to see how things operate when they least expect your visit.